caufieldjh/heartCases/README.md

 # heartCases

+**Note: this is an archive version of this repository.
+Please see [this location](https://github.com/UCLA-BD2K/heartCases) for the updated version.**

 <img src="https://github.com/caufieldjh/heartCases/blob/master/heartcases_icon_1.png" alt="heartCases logo" width="100">
 A medical language processing system for case reports.
 Though primarily intended for case reports involving cardiovascular disease, the system works with a variety of medical subjects.